Gkcloud5/Better-future/Learning/Linux/Firewall/IPtables - Linux.md

 * **Output Chain:** It is used to manage outgoing packets after they have been created or processed.
 * **Forward chain:** It is used to forward incoming packets from their source to the destination.

+**Firewall rules is a responsible for managing a input and output of packets of server**